docker-forensics-toolkit/toolkit/README.md

 local development it's recommended to use the first way while CI may use the latter.

+### Coverage

+For a code coverage report run:

+    pytest --cov-report term-missing --cov=src tests/

-# Testing with a real Docker Host Image
+### Testing with a real Docker Host Image

 1. Mount the Docker Host image by running: